evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 67.0 kWh and a net usable capacity of 66.0 kWh, providing a 1.0 kWh buffer (1.5%) for battery protection.
-The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.
+The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 435 km (270 miles), with an energy consumption rate of 15.2 kWh/100 km (3 mi/kWh).
-For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 215 kW.
-Charging from 0% to 100% takes approximately 43 minutes, while a more typical charging scenario from 10% to 80% takes 18 minutes with an average charging speed of 157 kW.
+Charging from 0% to 100% takes approximately 43 minutes, while a more typical scenario from 10% to 80% takes 18 minutes with an average charging speed of 157 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 60%.
 This results in an effective charging speed, including time lost, of 124 kW, with each charging session taking about 17 minutes and 54 seconds.
 This efficient charging capability makes the XPENG G6 RWD Standard Range a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 9 hours and 49 minutes.
 This journey would require five charging stops from 7% to 63%, with a total charging time of 89 minutes.